 Ezard is unapologetically fine-dining.
 The tablecloths are white, the cutlery’s silver and the service is totally pro.
-Opened in 1999, it’s the flagship venue for chef Teage Ezard, the restaurateur behind Gingerboy, BLACK by ezard and Ezard @ Levantine Hill.
+Opened in 1999, it’s the flagship venue for chef Teage Ezard, the restaurateur behind Gingerboy and Ezard @ Levantine Hill.
 But there’s a reason the original is still around: great food is never faddish.

-Fusing Asian and French cooking was fashionable in the ’90s, but the sweet/salty/sour/spicy nexus employed by Ezard and his team is timeless.
-An eight-course tasting menu might begin with an oyster soaked in yuzu, cucumber and apple; then move onto a tenderly wrapped scallop dumpling in a hot and sour broth, topped with fine strands of dried chilli.
-Things really ramp up with the incredible eight-score Sher Wagyu beef fillet with smoked potato, tongue and cucumber pickle; and the finishing dark-chocolate sphere served with tonka beans and sour cherry.
+Fusing Asian and French cooking was fashionable in the ’90s, but the sweet/salty/sour/spicy nexus developed by Ezard and tweaked by head chef Jarrod Di Blasi is timeless.
+An eight-course tasting menu might begin with an oyster soaked of yuzu, cucumber and apple; then move onto a tenderly wrapped scallop dumpling in a soy-mirin broth.
+Things really ramp up with the incredible eight-score Sher Wagyu beef fillet with smoked potato, tongue and mushroom; and the finishing dark-chocolate sphere served with passionfruit curd and kaffir-lime ice-cream.

 A la carte is more substantial but no less inventive.
-The butter-poached marron with spiced granola and citrus sabayon (a mousse-like sauce made with white wine) might grab your attention, as might the master stock-fried pork hock in chilli caramel.
+The Chinese-style duck with tempura eggplant, lotus root, fermented chilli and spring onion might grab your attention.
+Ditto for the twice-cooked pork belly with blood plum, balsamic glaze, five spice and native mint.
+It's a successor of sorts to the master stock-fried pork hock in chilli caramel, which was a signature at Ezard for more than a decade.
 Vegetarians are well catered for, with their own eight-course degustation.

 Through it all, expect an artful nouvelle-cuisine aesthetic.
 Dishes are cookbook-ready, without the fussy theatre of some other fine-diners.
 The space itself plays a strong part in the Ezard experience, too.
 The subterranean, moodily lit venue is transportive to, say, a New York basement; and the waitstaff is polished but never stiff.